Jolyon Maugham

 Jolyon Toby Dennis Maugham KC (/mɔːm/; born 1 July 1971) is a British barrister.

-A taxation law specialist, he is the founder and director of the Good Law Project, through which he has played a role in bringing to court a number of legal challenges to the Brexit process, which he opposed.
+Initially a practitioner in taxation law, he later became a founder and director of the Good Law Project, through which he has played a role in bringing a number of legal challenges to the Brexit process.
 He has written on Brexit and legal issues for publications such as The Daily Telegraph, The Guardian and the New Statesman.

-Maugham has been at the centre of a number of controversies: a 2022 profile in The Times described him as "the Marmite of the Bar", who "rose from relative obscurity to found the Good Law Project".

-Biography
+He published his first book in 2023.

+Early and personal life

 Maugham is the son of the novelist David Benedictus, although they did not meet until Maugham was 17.
 He was brought up in New Zealand by his English mother, Lynne Joyce Maugham, and his adoptive father, Alan Barker.
 At 16 he had to leave his parents' house after a dispute, and did cleaning work.
 He went to England in 1989 and stayed with his mother's father after finishing school.

 Maugham went to Wellington High School, New Zealand.
 He graduated with a first-class LLB in European Legal Studies from Durham University (Hatfield College) in 1995.
 He also spent some time in Belgium at the Katholieke Universiteit Leuven, studying under Walter Van Gerven, and later completed an MA at Birkbeck, University of London.
 As a student he was sent by a temping agency to carry out secretarial work at a law firm, but was sent back for being a man.
 Maugham sued, claiming to be a victim of sex discrimination, and was awarded compensation.

+His father was Jewish, and he considers himself a non-observant Jew, though his wife and wider family are observant.

+Career

 Maugham completed his pupillage in the chambers of Lord Irvine.
-He became a Queen's Counsel in 2015.
-Maugham was a tenant at Devereux Chambers, specialising in taxation law.
+Initially practising from chambers in New Square, Lincoln's Inn, Maugham was latterly a tenant at Devereux Chambers, specialising in taxation law.
+He was appointed Queen's Counsel in 2015.
 He left Devereux Chambers at the end of 2020.